amazon-ion/ion-docs/rfcs/inline_symbols.md

 descriptor values and reduce the scope of the changes needed for Ion 1.1.
 However, it would eliminate a key feature for writers.

-Inline symbol definitions make it possible for writers to serialize a nunmber of values without having to modify the active symbol table.
+Inline symbol definitions make it possible for writers to serialize a number of values without having to modify the active symbol table.
 This makes it possible to:
 1. Enforce restrictions on the size of the active symbol table (either by number of entries or data size) without having to resort to resetting it.
 2. Batch changes to the symbol table to avoid frequent LST appends.
-3. Guarantee that all changes to the symbol table happen on at particular offsets.
+3. Guarantee that all changes to the symbol table happen at particular offsets.
 (For example, symbol table appends only appear every 8MB in a stream.)
 This makes it possible to skip-scan over huge streams while only checking at each 8MB offset to see if there are symbol table changes that need to be processed.